 The MODFLOW Unstructured Grid (MODFLOW-USG) developed by the United States Geological Survey (USGS) was utilised within the GMS10.2 modelling platform to construct the groundwater flow model in this project.
-The unstructured discretisation of the model domain provides the capacity of fitting irregular boundaries into the model and increasing the resolution in the areas of maximum interest and decreasing resolution in other areas, hence increasing the efficiency in model computation compared to the equivalent regular MODFLOW grid.
+The unstructured discretisation of the model domain provides the capacity of fitting irregular boundaries into the model and increasing the resolution in the areas of maximum interest while decreasing resolution in other areas.
+This spatially varying discretisation approach reduces model computational time, while maintaining enhanced accuracy of calculation at the points of interest, hence increasing the efficiency in model computation compared to the equivalent regular MODFLOW grid.